aimanhaziqmy/Data-analytics-cardiovascular-disease/README.md

-# Data Analytics: Cardiovascular Disease
+# Data Analytics: Cardiovascular Disease Risk

 ## Introduction
 This project analyzes a dataset related to cardiovascular disease.
 The dataset is sourced from Kaggle and contains valuable information for understanding and predicting cardiovascular disease risk factors.